KevinGuillaume/apifun/README.md

 It goes over concepts like Promises, Async Await, Synchronous vs Asynchronous, and Will also explain API methods(get,update,etc)

+*Feel free to ask for other content on API's!*

 Stack: ReactJs,HTML/CSS, Javascript, Axios